mantidproject/documents/Design/Instrument-2.0/design-notes.md

 All class names in this document are preliminary and just for the sake of discussion.
 Better names are needed in several cases.

+## Masking

+Masking is an operation on the data not on the Instrument.
+Masking will therfore not feature in the `Detector` only in the `DetectorInfo` and `SpectrumINfo` layers.
+Other meta-data should follow the same protocol.

 ## Design